android-janet/game_of_life/README.md

 <h1>The Game of Life</h1>

 <strong>OBJECTIVE</strong></br>
 In the Game of Life, it's all about who you surround yourself with.
-However, there are a few rules to the game "...if you want to live" (https://youtu.be/T-2FkSlShqoThe, Terminator, 1984).</br>
+However, there are a few rules to the game "...if you want to live" (https://youtu.be/T-2FkSlShqoThe, Terminator 2: Judgement Day, 1991).</br>

 A live cell is denoted by '1', and a dead cell is '0'.</br>